-In addition to individual presentations, there may be group presentations.
+In addition to individual presentations, there will be at least one formal group presentation.
 Occasionally, some groups may be assigned to present and other groups may be assigned to evaluate a specific presentation.
 These will be worth 30 points.

 Seminars: In addition to regular class time, you will be required to attend two mathematics/computer science seminar talks during the semester, at least one of which must be on mathematics.
 Seminars usually begin between 3pm and 5pm and last an hour (the days vary).
 Attendance at each talk is worth 10 points (you must be present and attentive for the entire talk to receive full credit).